JohnTigue/tigue.com/content/blog/server_loveless_architecture/index.md

 AWS Lambda.
-So, the next step (the architectural refinement) is to have an autoscaling Docker set-up which maintains a pool of compute ready to service a Step Function by running the Docker image containing the same Lambda Function but now, from the Step Functions perspective, it is seen as an Activity not a Lambda Task.
-The Docker conatiner within which the Lambda Function runs is an activity worker.
+So, the next step (the architectural refinement) is to have an autoscaling Docker set-up which maintains a pool of compute ready to service a Step Function by running the Docker image containing the same Lambda function but now, from the Step Functions perspective, it is seen as an Activity not a Lambda Task.
+The Docker conatiner within which the Lambda function runs is an activity worker.
 With this change of perspective, a serverless-first app's development can start as a pure serverless Step Functions app (i.e. involving no Activities) and as the code complicates, add in other compute